input-output-hk/scalanet/README.md

 resolvers += "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"
 ```

+To publish new release to maven central:
+1. Create release branch `realease/versionFromVersionFile`
+2. Crete pr from release branch to `master` branch
+3. Merge release pr to `master`, tag merge commit and push it
+4. Create merge back pr from `master` to `develop` bumping appropriate version in `versionFile/version`

 ### Formatting the codebase
 In order to keep the code format consistent, we use scalafmt.